Today, I’m going to talk about MLM Money. My goal is to educate you on managing the money, cash flow, and equity in your MLM Business.

 An Inspiring Story

-Once his residence was paid off, he bought an investment property and used his MLM Income to pay that off early.
+Once his residence was paid off early from his extra MLM earnings, he bought an investment property and used his MLM Income to pay that off early.
 And then he bought another investment property and paid that off early.
 By the time he retired he had his residence and several investment properties paid off.

 Combined with his retirement savings, he could retire in comfort.
 The cash flow from the investment properties and his MLM Company covered all of his monthly expenses, and then some.